jphillips409/Alpha-Beta-Pulse-Shape-Discrimination-for-Nuclear-Medicine/README.md

 The data files read into this code are not publicly available.
 Please reach out to me via email if you would like to procure them.

 ## Requirements
+The python packages used in this file are as follows:
+* numpy
+* matplotlib
+* scipy
+* pathlib
+This repository only contains the python file.
+All packages and python environments must be handled by the user.

 ## Acknowledgements